syncfusion-content/windowsforms-docs/WindowsForms/DateTimePickerAdv/Child-Controls.md

 Me.dateTimePickerAdv2.DropDownSelectedColor = System.Drawing.Color.SteelBlue
 {% endhighlight   %}
-> Note: These settings will be effective only when DateTimePickerAdv.Style is Office2003, OfficeXP and VS2005.
+N> These settings will be effective only when DateTimePickerAdv.Style is Office2003, OfficeXP and VS2005.

 ![](DateTimePicker_images/Overview_img188.jpeg)